how to draw a scooter

 Step 5: Connect the Front Wheel

-To do this, draw two parallel lines that are slanted diagonally and at the same angle as the long rectangle we drew in Step 4 for the handlebar.
+Draw two parallel lines that are slanted diagonally and at the same angle as the long rectangle of the handlebar drawn in step three.

 The lines should start from the base of the handlebar base and end at the center of the front wheel.
 Connect the bottom part of the lines with a semi-circle to form a rounded head, as shown below.